ZentaChain/Zentalk-Android/README.md

 - [ ] Adding Images and files

-- [ ] Start with only a choosen Nickname
+- [ ] Start with only a chosen with a nickname

 - [ ] Dark-theme(Mod)